 Follow that with a little swimming just across the park.
 How about the Men’s and Women’s 4 x 100 medley relay and USA wins gold in both!
 You get to see Michael Phelps anchoring the men’s race, but first do a double take when you spot Boomer, the most famous Olympic baby ever, and family in the Omega Hospitality Lounge having a bite with the rest of us before Dad swims.
 You’re off to a good start!

-DAY 2: Golf was originally on the schedule, but with so many big name players dropping out with Zika fears (I did not see one mosquito the entire time in Rio), it’s a quick switch to Men’s Basketball and Team USA vs. France.
+DAY 2: Golf was originally on the schedule, but with so many big name players dropping out with Zika fears, it’s a quick switch to Men’s Basketball and Team USA vs. France.
 Cool to see “Melo” (Carmelo Anthony) in the Olympics, but the day is all about the night: Track & Field and the Mens 100m.
 You will now witness history as Usain Bolt wins his third straight gold medal in the 100m.
 Your seats are at the finish line.

 WOMEN’S GYMNASTICS FLOOR EXERCISE FINAL; GOLD AND SILVER MEDAL WINNERS SIMONE BILES AND ALY RAISMAN